-The standard story about cancer goes like this: big scary diagnosis (the “C” word), horrible treatment, recovery, then the return to a normal happy life.
+The standard story about cancer goes like this: big scary diagnosis (the “C” word), horrible treatment, recovery, then return to a normal happy life.
 I get hit with this narrative weekly: Are you still in treatment?
 You look like you’re doing much better now!
 But most cancer people I’ve gotten to know aren’t living this cancer-as-temporary-detour narrative.
 In fact, a third of people diagnosed with cancer die of it within five years.
-Many who live longer than five years face permanent damage to their body, mind, identity, relationships, career, and financial security.
+Many who live longer than five years incur lasting damage to their body, mind, identity, relationships, career, and financial security.

 - tells a different story of cancer, one that deserves equal footing with the happy ending story,